info-com/zenya-api-docs/source/classify-keywords.rst

 The results in this set are in the same order as the keyword list submitted in the POST call.

-The result set includes a legacy key ``mappings`` which is a list of category id keys that correspond to the ``categories`` dictionary.
-The mappings are in the same order as the keyword list submitted in the POST call.
-A ``null`` value in the id indicates that the keyword is currently unmapped to the eContext Taxonomy.
-Please note that the ``mappings`` key is being deprecated and will disappear in a future release.

 Example Request
 ^^^^^^^^^^^^^^^